 Refer to your respective Program of Study to select courses from the core curriculum, specialization areas and suggested electives.
-Be aware that all courses are not offered each semester but follow a rotation schedule.
+Be aware that all courses are not offered each semester, but follow a rotation schedule.
 Summer courses are only offered if there is sufficient enrollment.
 Generally speaking, any summer course with enrollment below 15 students will be cancelled.
 Graduate School Bulletins for an upcoming semester are posted in advance of registration for that semester.
 These bulletins list the courses being offered in the upcoming semester as well as provide information about when you should register.
-Students may register through CampusNet.
+Students may register through CampusNet by telephone, fax, or in person at the Office of the Registrar, 1414 Keith Building (online too).
+Please note that occasionally specific registration procedures change, so be sure to read all material sent from the Registrar's Office to stay informed.

-If a student is experiencing financial difficulties, they may be able to arrange a Budget Payment Plan, which disperses payment over the course of the academic semester.
+If you are experiencing financial difficulties, you may be able to arrange a Budget Payment Plan, which disperses payment over the course of the academic semester.
 Consult with a representative from the Bursar's Office for further information.